MLH/mlh-policies/membership-guide.md

 0. **Post-event surveys.** All MLH Member Events are included in post-event surveys.
 These surveys will be shared with all organizers in addition to postseason reporting to provide analytics into event metrics relative to similar events and the rest of the league.
 0. **Social media promotion.** All MLH Member Events will be provided promotion to the network of tens of thousands of hackers who participate in MLH hackathons through social media and/or the MLH monthly newsletter.
 0. **Regional specific promotion.** We know that hackers within a 6 hour driving radius are the most likely to attend your event.
 Our team will work with you to promote your hackathon to the attendees most likely to attend.
-0. **MLH photographer.** An MLH photographer will be on site at every MLH Member Event to capture and record the special moments that happen at every hackathon.
+0. **MLH photographer.** An MLH photographer will be on site at some MLH Member Events to capture and record the special moments that happen at every hackathon. *The MLH photographer is dependent on availability.*
 0. **MLH Coordinated Judging** We know that judging is one of the most stressful periods during a hackathon.
 Our team is optionally able to coordinate judging for you during your event.
 0. **Mini-Events.** MLHers are able to work together with MLH Member Events to host mini events to provide a fun break during hacking.
-Mini-Events include Cup Stacking, !Light, Slideshare karaoke or Werewolf.
-Which Mini-Events is hosted is dependent on availability of supplies.
+Mini-Events include Cup Stacking, !Light, Slideshare karaoke or Werewolf. *Which Mini-Events is hosted is dependent on availability of supplies.*
 0. **GitHub New Member Grant.** All first time hackathons that become MLH Member Events are eligible for a $1000 sponsorship and one sponsored ticket to Hackcon, subject to approval from GitHub.
 0. **MyMLH.** MLH Member Events are able to utilize [MyMLH](https://my.mlh.io/), our single sign-on hackathon OAuth tool, to help streamline the process of getting hackers registered for their events.
 MLH Member Events are also able to receive support configuring MyMLH upon request.
 0. **Priority Access to MLH Localhost** MLH Member Events receive priority access to [MLH Localhost](https://localhost.mlh.io/).
 MLH Localhost is a series of expert workshops that an Organizer can learn to run on their own campus to engage their hacker club, build a community, and teach valuable skills to their fellow students.